-This real world example also has a front approaching the RDA, this time from the north-northwest.
+This real world example also has a front approaching the RDA.
 In the real world, it is not always easy to see frontal boundaries, especially in just one volume scan.
-Using the static image here, you can see the where the front is located via the cutoff between the inbounds and outbounds to the north and the velocity minimum to the west.
+Using the static image here, you can see the where the front is located via the cutoff between the inbounds and outbounds to the north, and the velocity minimum to the west.
 A backing wind pattern is seen south of the boundary.
-The two connected wind maxima are located to the west-southwest and east-northeast of the RDA, while the disconnected post-frontal velocity maximum is located to the north-nortwest of the RDA.
+The two connected wind maxima are located to the west-southwest and east-northeast of the RDA, while the disconnected post-frontal velocity maximum is located to the northwest of the RDA.
 Note that this boundary is aloft in this display.
 That is, the radar beam is sampling the elevated portion of the boundary.